 Additionally, 65 percent of respondents expect their revenue from cockroach work to increase this year.
-The numbers of PMPs expect cockroach management to provide the highest profit margin of any pest segment in 2015.
+The numbers look even better for 2015, with more than three-quarters of PMPs expecting their revenue from cockroach inspections and treatments to increase.

-According to the National Pest Management Association (NPMA), cockroaches spread more than 30 kinds of bacteria, including E. coli and Salmonella.
+12% of PMPs expect cockroach management to provide the highest profit margin of any pest segment in 2015.
+30 According to the National Pest Management Association (NPMA), cockroaches spread more than 30 kinds of bacteria, including E. coli and Salmonella.